Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 • Lemonade – Simple elderflower lemonade mixes the floral cordial with water, lemon juice, and sweetener.
 Some brands contain champagne or alcohol.

-• Wine – Fermented elderflower wine uses blossoms, yeast, and sugar to produce an alcoholic brew.
+• Wine – Fermented elderflower wine uses the blossoms, yeast, and sugar to produce an alcoholic brew.
 This should be avoided during pregnancy.

 Uses of Elderflower